I buy, sell, and deal in antique surveying instruments and related science and technology

 Antique surveying instruments in original undamaged condition

-are always worth more than those that are damaged or have seen extensive
+are always worth more than those that are damaged or

-use and abuse.
+abuse.
 In general the earlier an instrument the more

 desirable it is, and those from the early to mid 1800's are becoming

 increasingly harder to find.
-Instruments from the the 1940's

 Antique surveying instruments come in a variety of finishes ranging from

-natural brass and clear or colored lacquer to painted surfaces usually
+clear or colored lacquer to

 found on later instruments.
 Some instruments have anodized